Stability of supported platforms

 Kotlin Multiplatform supports more native platforms than are listed here.
 To understand the level of support for each of them, see Kotlin/Native target support.

-For more information on the stability levels of Kotlin components like Kotlin Multiplatform, see Stability levels of Kotlin components.
+For more information on the stability levels of Kotlin components like Kotlin Multiplatform, see Current stability of Kotlin components.

 Compose Multiplatform UI framework stability levels